infinum/frontend-handbook/React/React hooks.md

 #### You don't have to avoid "inlining" non-expensive functions

-React is good at optimizing, so if you prematurely decide to wrap a function inside a `useCallback` and declare it in the component scope, you might get slower performance in many cases, because how memoization can be expensive.
-In most cases, even if you improve performance, it will be insignificant in comparison to making your code less clean and harder to maintain.
+React is good at optimizing, so if you prematurely decide to wrap a function inside a `useCallback`, in most cases you will get slower performance.
+This is because memoization is expensive.
+In most cases, even if you improve performance, it will be an insignificant gain compared to simple and maintainable code you had before.

 ```jsx
 export const MyButton: FC = () => {